 Using a good business intelligence tool can help accelerate and improve decision-making.
 It also helps with optimizing internal business processes, increasing productivity and efficiency.

 This, in turn, helps generate more revenue with the same resources and can provide a significant competitive advantage over your competitors.
 BI tools can also help companies identify market trends and spot business problems that need serious attention.

-Business intelligence is a technology-driven process for analyzing data and presents actionable information to help executives, managers and other corporate end users make informed business decisions.
+Business intelligence is a technology-driven process for analysing data.
+It presents actionable information to help executives, managers and other corporate end users make informed business decisions.

 There are a few BI tools out there, but the most usable and compatible ones are what you should be looking for.
 Compatibility is critical because to use these tools you need to analyse raw data!